immersive-web/webxr-input-profiles/README.md

 ### Dpads
 A dpad is a physical part that rocks in two directions, left-right and top-bottom button.
 These parts are built such that only adjacent directions can be depressed at the same time.
 For example, a dpad could be pressed in the top and left directions at the same time, but could not be pressed in the left and right directions at the same time.

-The `standard` mapping defined in the (Gamepad API)[https://www.w3.org/TR/gamepad/#remapping] suggests that dpad parts should be divided into 4 separate entries in the `Gamepad.buttons` array.
+The `standard` mapping defined in the [Gamepad API](https://www.w3.org/TR/gamepad/#remapping) suggests that dpad parts should be divided into four separate entries in the `Gamepad.buttons` array.
 It has been observed, however, that some hardware may report dpads as two entries in the `Gamepad.axes` array instead.
-As a result, this schema provides two different subschemas for use with a dpad as appropriate
+As a result, this schema provides two different subschemas that may be used to represent dpads.

 #### Dpads From Buttons
 A data source of this type is defined as one with the `dataSourceType` property set to `dpadFromButtonsSource`.
 It must include `leftIndex`, `rightIndex`, `upIndex`, and `downIndex` properties with values representing the indices in the `Gamepad.buttons` array at which to find the related data.
 For example: